sasadangelo/code4projects/how-to-create-your-own-kubernetes-cluster.md

 ### Declarative

-This method is achieved using the commands kubect apply.
+This method is achieved using the commands **kubectl apply**.
 This command uses a deployment file where is defined as the deployment and the service resource objects.

 The command to deploy and run the application is: